derjabineli/gator/README.md

-# Gator
+# gator

-Gator is CLI RSS Feed tool.
-Gator uses a local database to allow you to register and login various users.
+gator is CLI RSS Feed tool. gator uses a local database to allow you to register and login various users.
 Users can add and follow RSS feeds that will aggregate based on a specified duration.
-Once a user is following an RSS feed they can see the aggregated posts in their CLI with a title, link to complete post, and a short description.
-Gator is intended to run continously in the background and will continue to aggregate as long as it is active.
+Once a user is following an RSS feed they can see the aggregated posts in their CLI with a title, link to complete post, and a short description. gator is intended to run continously in the background and will continue to aggregate as long as it is active.

 ## Table of Contents